HanWenfang/syncless/branches/with_ptsevent/README.txt

      code in the Syncless codebase, but it's 20% or even more slower than greenlet.

+Q14.
+Is it possible to use select(2) (select.select) with Syncless?

+A14.
+Yes, either as coio.select, or as select.select after
+     patch.patch_select():

+       from coio import patch
+       patch.patch_select()
+       ...
+       import select
+       print select.select(...)

+     Limitation: Exceptional filehandles (non-empty xlist) are not supported.

+     Please note that select(2) is inherently slow compared to libevent or the combination of Syncless and tasklets.
+That's because libevent uses faster polling mechanisms such as Linux epoll or BSD kqueue.
+If your speed-critical program uses select(2), please consider redesigning it so it would use Sycnless non-blocking communication classes and tasklets.

 Planned features
 ~~~~~~~~~~~~~~~~
 * TODO(pts): Report libevent bug that evdns events are not EVLIST_INTERNAL.